leptos-rs/awesome-leptos/README.md

 ### Official

+- [leptos-rs/start-trunk](https://github.com/leptos-rs/start-trunk) - Starter template for Client-Side Rendered Leptos web framework apps using the [Trunk](https://trunkrs.dev/) build tool.
+Server agnostic.

  - [leptos-rs/start](https://github.com/leptos-rs/start) - Starter template for use with the Leptos web framework and Actix.

  - [leptos-rs/start-axum](https://github.com/leptos-rs/start-axum) - Starter template for use with the Leptos web framework and Axum.
  - [leptos-rs/start-axum-workspace](https://github.com/leptos-rs/start-axum-workspace) - Same as above but using Cargo workspace to split crates

  - [leptos-rs/start-aws](https://github.com/leptos-rs/start-aws) -  Starter template for use with Leptos, Axum, and Amazon Web Services.

+ - [leptos-rs/start-spin](https://github.com/leptos-rs/start-spin) - Starter template for use with the Leptos web framework and the [Spin](https://www.fermyon.com/spin) serverless [WASI](https://wasi.dev/) platform.

 ### Unofficial